Temecula Sex Crime Lawyer

 - Client-Focused Approach

-Understanding the Consequences of a Criminal Conviction in California
+Consequences of a Sex Crime Conviction in California

 In addition to serving criminal penalties, the state of California requires that anyone convicted of a sexual offense publicly register in the Sex Offender Tracking Program at the California Department of Justice.
 In this system, your information will be released to the community for public viewing.
 The Sex Offender Tracking Program will require annual updates of your personal information.